viewv/GitU/README.md

 GitU

-This is a java based git GUI client, to finish the Java school project.
+This is a java based Git GUI client, to finish the Java school project.